Skin Cancer Research Highlights

 Despite the soaring statistics, skin cancer is actually one of the most preventable cancers.
 The first line of defense is protecting the skin from UV exposure, yet only about 32% of Americans wear sunscreen when spending time outdoors and nearly 30 million tan indoors every year.

 Young women are the heaviest users of tanning beds.
-That’s why Society-funded researcher Leah Ferrucci, PhD, is developing a web-based intervention to reduce indoor tanning among young women recently diagnosed with a non-cancerous skin condition related to UV exposure.
+That’s why Leah Ferrucci, PhD, at Yale University, is developing a web-based intervention to reduce indoor tanning among young women recently diagnosed with a non-cancerous skin condition related to UV exposure.
 The researcher will also develop a method to prevent adolescent girls from trying indoor tanning.
 Interventions to stop or prevent tanning bed use could potentially result in fewer skin cancer cases and deaths.
 The Society recommends people avoid tanning beds completely.

-Prevention efforts are also focused on another group at high risk for skin cancer: organ transplant recipients, whose numbers are growing as more people survive these procedures.
+Skin cancer prevention efforts are also focused on another group at high risk for skin cancer: organ transplant recipients, whose numbers are growing as more people survive these procedures.
 The immune-suppressing drugs needed to prevent organ rejection leave organ transplant recipients highly vulnerable to the skin-damaging effects of UV exposure.
-Society grantee Yu-Ying He, PhD, is looking at whether suppression of the immune system is the only factor at play or if other mechanisms are making these patients more susceptible to UV damage.
+Yu-Ying He, PhD, at the University of Chicago, is looking at whether suppression of the immune system is the only factor at play or if other mechanisms are making these patients more susceptible to UV damage.
 The hope is to develop targeted strategies to prevent skin cancer in this at-risk group.

 Treating Skin Cancer